DASH-Lab/VFP290K/README.md

 ## Training & Evaluation

 ### 1. Benchmark
-To train the model(s) in the paper, run this command:
+To train and evaluate the model(s) in the paper, run this command:
 - single gpu training
     ```train
     python tools/train.py <config> --gpu-ids <device>